Kielx/Strength-hub/README.md

 ## App overview

+I want this app to follow the best practices and create it with following principles in mind:

+- Test driven development
+- Responsive and mobile first

 Strength-Hub as an MVP will feature:

 - [ ]  Input where the user provides their 1 Rep Max for Squat, Deadlift, Bench Press, and Overhead Press